-To make procurement as equitable as possible, especially for business owners who might not have as much experience with the bidding process, MLGW hosts an annual Procurement Opportunities Fair.
+To make procurement as equitable as possible, especially for business owners who might not have as much experience with the bidding process, MLGW hosts an annual Proactive Procurement Conference.

 The Division invites representatives of local small businesses and minority- and women-owned enterprises to attend and learn about business opportunities with the utility.
-Business owners have an opportunity to meet one-on-one with MLGW project managers, endusers and procurement professionals.
+Business owners have an opportunity to meet one-one with MLGW project managers, end users and procurement professionals.

-By facilitating direct interaction with MLGW decision-makers, the Procurement Opportunities Fair allows MWBE/LSBs to understand the Division's business needs and compete for a fair share of procurement spending.
+By facilitating direct interaction with MLGW decision-makers, the Proactive Procurement conference allows MWBE/LSBs to understand the Division's business needs and compete for a fair share of procurement spending.

-Sheltered Market Program
+Sheltered Market program

 Supporting business owners within our region is essential to promoting a healthy local economy.
-MLGW established its Sheltered Market Program back in 2014 to provide opportunities for local organizations to compete for business on a more level playing field.
+MLGW established its Sheltered Market program in 2014 to provide opportunities for local organizations to compete for business on a more level playing field.
 This race- and gender-neutral program shelters any purchase under \$100,000 by offering three or more certified local small businesses the opportunity to bid on products or services.

-A portion of the total spend for the year, the Sheltered Market program also increased an additional \$1 million from the year prior to \$10.6 million in 2016 and continues to provide growth for local businesses.
+A portion of the total spend for the year, the Sheltered Market program marked expenditures for \$12.3 million in 2017 and continues to provide growth for local businesses.

-Community Education
+Community education

-At MLGW, we believe that a sound educational system is the foundation for a healthy community.
-Therefore, we offer a number of programs to support students, teachers and the community at large in being safe and successful.
-For more information about these programs, call 901-528-4820.
+At MLGW, we offer a number of programs to support students, teachers and the community at large in being safe and successful because we believe that a sound educational system is the foundation for a healthy community.
+For more information about these programs, call 901-528-4188.